Garethp/Mods-of-Mistria-Installer/ROADMAP.md

 * [ ] Add a JSON browser
 * [ ] Scramble JSON automatically on install
 * [ ] Cutscene generator
+* [ ] Automatically refresh mods when a change has been made